subhojit777/imag/doc/src/09020-changelog.md

     * The `toml-query` dependency was updated to 0.5.0
     * `imag-timetrack list` lists with a table now
     * `imag-timetrack stop` now stops all runnings tags if none are specified
+    * The `toml-query` dependency was updated to 0.6.0
 * Bugfixes

 ## 0.5.0